John Lennon Wall is a wall with colourful paintings, graffiti and messages symbolising peace, freedom and hope.

 There is no tram or bus stops directly outside the wall.
 The closest tram stop is Hellichova or Malostranske Namesti (Lesser Town Square), tram no. 22, 12, 20 etc with about 5-7 minutes walk.
 The nearest underground is Malostranska on line C and then about 15 minutes walk.

-There are several ways you can get to the wall.
+Since Prague is easily walkable, there are several ways you can get to the wall.
 I usually go down the steps towards Kampa island (towards the end of the Charles Bridge) and then turn right into Hroznova Street.
 Cross the bridge (and see the old mill’s wooden wheel on Certovka Stream), and the wall will be on your right.

 After you’ve seen the wall, continue walking straight on (this street is called Lazenska Street) until you get to Mostecka Street, taking you back to Charles Bridge.